 About Pixel Flow

 Pixel Flow is a browser-based color logic puzzle where you tap shooters onto a conveyor so they fire colored balls into matching pixel cubes and gradually clear a picture.
-The official App Store listing from Loom Games describes managing shooter ammo and five waiting slots, while direct loading of the GameMonetize browser build confirms short numbered levels and mouse-or-touch play.
+The game features shooter ammo management, five waiting slots, short numbered levels, and mouse-or-touch play.

 What Is Pixel Flow?